 They completely missed the Namibian government’s treasure trove of data, including valuable high quality aeromagnetic survey data that had never been interpreted.

-And when this junior explorer discovered what the government had in their data bank.
+And when this junior discovered what the government had been hiding in plain sight...

 They scooped up the entire Kavango Basin, giving them exclusive petroleum licenses to a property that’s millions of acres in size.